Benjamin-Crysup/whodunargs/README.md

 # guip

-Show a helpful gui for a program\.
+Build a gui to pick arguments for a program, then run\.

+MacOS: The default python has a busted tkinter\.
+Reinstall from python\.org\.

 - \-\-prog python3